rigetti/pyquil/CONTRIBUTING.md

 found in the [`.flake8`](.flake8) file.
 We additionally use the [`flake8-bugbear`][bugbear] plugin to add a collection of helpful and commonly observed style rules.

-In addition to linting and formatting, we are in the process of rolling out the use of type hints for all parameters and return values, using the [PEP 484 syntax][pep-484].
-This is being done on a file-by-file basis, and for ones that have been completed we now have a `make check-types` command that will enforce the use of types in those files as part of the CI, using the popular static typechecker [mypy](http://mypy-lang.org/).
-When a file is transitioned, it should be added to the list in the `check-types` target of the [`Makefile`](Makefile).
+In addition to linting and formatting, we use type hints for all parameters and return values, following the [PEP 484 syntax][pep-484].
+This is enforced as part of the CI via the command `make check-types`, which uses the popular static typechecker [mypy](http://mypy-lang.org/).
 For more information on the specific configuration of `mypy` that we use for typechecking, please refer to the [`mypy.ini`](mypy.ini) file.
-Also, because we use the `typing` module, types (e.g. `type` and `rtype` entries) should be omitted when writing (useful) [Sphinx-style][sphinx] docstrings for classes, methods, and functions.
+Also, because we use the `typing` module, types (e.g.
+`type` and `rtype` entries) should be omitted when writing (useful) [Sphinx-style][sphinx] docstrings for classes, methods, and functions.

-As useful shorthand, all of these style-related tests can be run locally with a single command, by running the following:
+All of these style-related tests can be performed locally with a single command, by running the
+following:

 ```bash
 make check-all